 Some jurisdictions can hold elections by mail instead of voting at neighborhood polling places.
-This includes all non-metropolitan townships and any city with less than 400 registered voters located outside of the seven-county metropolitan area.
+This includes all non-metropolitan townships and cities with less than 400 registered voters located outside of the seven-county metropolitan area.

-Voters can see if they live in a mail-voting precinct by entering their address into the Polling Place Finder .
-Voters living in a mail-voting precinct will see a message that ballots are mailed to registered voters.
-It will show the location of the central polling place where voters can drop off their ballot, vote in person or register on Election Day.
+Voters can see if they live in a mail ballot precinct by entering their address into the Polling Place Finder.
+Voters living in a mail ballot precinct will see a message that ballots are mailed to registered voters.
+It will show the location of the central polling place where voters can drop off their ballot, vote in person, or register on Election Day.

-What if I move to a mail-ballot precinct close to the election date?Voters who update their registration to their new address at least 21 days before the election will be automatically sent a ballot.
-If they do not update their address at least three weeks before the election, they should request an absentee ballot.
-A registration form will be included in the materials.
+What if I move to a mail ballot precinct close to the election date?Voters who update their registration to their new address at least 21 days before the election will automatically be sent a ballot.
+If voters do not update their address at least three weeks before the election, they should request an absentee ballot at their new address.
+A registration form will be included in the absentee materials sent to them.
 Voters can also travel to the central polling place on Election Day to register and vote.

 Will any polling places be open on Election Day?
 The office of the election official conducting the election will be open as a polling place on Election Day.
 Voters can drop off their ballot, or register and vote, at that office.
 The polling place location may be distant, so voters are encouraged to save time by pre-registering at least 21 days before the election.
 Then the voter can ensure they will receive their ballot in the mail.

-Will I vote by mail for every election?Mail-ballot precincts an choose which elections to hold by mail.
+Will I vote by mail for every election?Cities and towns with mail ballot precincts can choose which elections to hold by mail.
 Most choose to hold state general and primary elections by mail, and conduct local elections at a polling place.
-Certain ballot question elections are also held by mail.
 Use the polling place finder before each election to determine if that election will be conducted by mail or at a polling place.